treeverse/lakeFS/docs/quickstart/commit-and-merge.md

 ---
 layout: default
-title: Committing and Merging
+title: Commit and Merge
 description: TODO
-parent: lakeFS Quickstart
+parent: Quickstart
-nav_order: 4
+nav_order: 20
 has_children: false
-# next: ["Create your first repository", "./repository.html"]
-# redirect_from: [ "./quickstart/", "quickstart/installing.html", "quickstart/try.html"]
+next: ["Rollback the changes", "./rollback.html"]
+previous: ["Create a branch of the data", "./branch.html"]
 ---

-# Committing and Merging in lakeFS

 In the previous step we branched our data from `main` into a new `denmark-lakes` branch, and overwrote the `lakes.parquet` to hold solely information about lakes in Denmark.
 Now we're going to commit that change (just like git) and merge it back to main (just like git)